sprblm/USER_project/contributing.md

-# Contributing o the USER project
+# Contributing to the USER project

 Contribute to this research by [Participating in discussions](https://github.com/simplysecure/USER_project/discussions)